Ingenium-Games/ingenium/nui/QUICKSTART.md

 # Quick Start Guide - Vue 3 NUI System

-Get started with the new ig.core Vue 3 NUI system in 5 minutes.
+Get started with the new ingenium Vue 3 NUI system in 5 minutes.

 ## For Developers (Building the NUI)